tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/10-Stu_Financial_Forecasting_Pt_III/README.md

 Upper management wants answers to the following questions:

-* What is the expected range of projected cumulative returns of the given portfolio?

 * What is the `95%` confidence interval of projected cumulative returns of the given portfolio?

 * What is the `95%` confidence interval of projected cumulative investment for the given portfolio?